ElDocWho/learning-journal201/learning-journal.md

   Learned more css towards the contributions page that I'm working on. for example to make a grid of images with click buttons.

+**Journal day 19**

+While finishing the final project for 201, we learned how to deal with margins in css.